connorads/opencode-guide/README.md

 [OpenCode](https://opencode.ai) is an open-source AI coding agent for the terminal.
 Think Claude Code, Codex, Gemini CLI, or GitHub Copilot CLI - but open source, so you only need to learn and customise one tool.

 It works with your existing subscriptions - Claude Pro/Max, GitHub Copilot, ChatGPT Plus, or Gemini - instead of paying for yet another API.
+Built-in LSP support means it understands your code like an IDE - with real-time type checking and diagnostics.

 ## Install